 Volunteer Income Tax Assistance (VITA)

-The School of Accountancy's Beta Alpha Psi is proud and pleased to provide free income tax preparation and filing services to the local community.
+The School of Accountancy's Beta Alpha Psi is proud to provide free income tax preparation and filing services to the local community.
 Since 2003, Beta Alpha Psi has worked with the IRS to train volunteers and provide services.
 Two student members of Beta Alpha Psi serve as the VITA coordinators planning, organizing, and running the program.
 A faculty advisor oversees the coordinators and the program.
 The other volunteers are typically School of Accountancy students, Law students, and alumni.
 School of Accountancy faculty, using IRS and self-created materials, educates and trains the volunteers to prepare and file tax returns.
 The volunteers must pass three separate certifications before they volunteer to prepare tax returns through the program.
 The coordinators and faculty advisor must pass additional certifications for their positions.

 Who qualifies?

-The free tax preparation services are available to any U.S. citizen, whether single or married, as long as their income does not exceed $60,000, and they take the standard federal deduction.
+The free tax preparation services are available to any U.S. citizen, whether single or married, as long as their income does not exceed $69,000, and they take the standard federal deduction.

 When?